47chapters/letsgo/docs/how-to/develop-the-worker.md

 If the API you are calling performs any sensitive work, you have likely secured it to require authentication and authorization.
 The worker must therefore obtain an access token it can present when calling the API.
 You can read more about different ways of obtaining that access token in [Manage trust and authentication](./manage-trust-and-authentication.md).

 The simplest way for the worker to get hold of a suitable access token is to use one issued by the PKI-based trusted issuer registered in your LetsGo deployment.
-The worker boilerplate provides a `getAccessToken` facility function to create such access token.
+The worker boilerplate provides a `getAccessToken` facility function to create such an access token.
 You can then use it to make a call to the chosen endpoint on the _API_:

 ```typescript
 import { Message } from "@letsgo/types";